History. A Mess.

 5.5" x 8.5"

 While studying a seventeenth-century diary, the protagonist of History.
 A Mess. uncovers information about the first documented professional female artist.
-This discovery promises to change her academic career, and life in general . . . until she realizes that her "discovery" was the result of two pages stuck together.
-But she's already reached the point of no return, and she goes to great lengths to hide her mistake—undermining her sanity in the process.
-A shifty, satirical novel that's subtly funny and colorful, while also raising essential questions about truth, research, and the very nature of belief.
+This discovery promises to change her academic career, and life in general . . . until she realizes that her "discovery" was nothing more than two pages stuck together.
+At this point there's no going back though, and she goes to great lengths to hide her mistake—undermining her sanity in the process.
+A shifty, satirical novel that's funny and colorful, while also raising essential questions about truth, research, and the very nature of belief.

 Translated from the Icelandic by Lytton Smith